ManavJani07/Smart-Wi-Fi-Scocket-With-Anedya-IOT/README.md

-# Smart WiFi Socket
+# Smart-WiFi-Socket-With-Anedya-IOT

 The Smart WiFi Socket is a WiFi-operated device that allows you to control any electronic device plugged into it from anywhere using an internet connection.
 This project utilizes the ESP8266 microcontroller, a relay module, a switchboard socket, and a 5V power supply.
-The control is facilitated through the Blynk IoT mobile application, providing a user-friendly interface for remote management.
+The control is facilitated through the Anedya-IOT & streamlit, providing a user-friendly interface for remote management.

 ## Features

-- **Remote Control**: Operate your electronic devices from anywhere using the Blynk app.
+- **Remote Control**: Operate your electronic devices from anywhere using commands in the Anedya-IOT.
-- **User-Friendly Interface**: Simple on/off button control through the Blynk app.
+- **User-Friendly Interface**: Simple on/off button control through the streamlit cloud.
 - **Easy Setup**: Quick and easy installation process with detailed guidance.
 - **Compatibility**: Works with a variety of electronic devices.